Gageco/gagecoMain/about.md

 <span class="image left"><img src="{{ "./images/pic04.png" | absolute_url }}" alt="" /></span>

-I live in Boise ID and in my free time enjoy rafting, making music, and working on my hydroponic garden.
+I live in Garden City ID and in my free time enjoy rafting, making music, gardening, wood working and other hobbies!

-I started going to Boise State University full-time in 2020, and am pursuing a degree in Electrical Engineering.
-I have a lot of experience with programming, and have had a few different internships where I was tasked with research and development for different projects, at ECCO and Royal Jay.
+I got my undergraduate degree in Electrical Engineering at Boise State University, and am halfway towards a Master's of Engineering in the same field.
+I have a lot of experience with programming and circuit assembly, and have had a wide variety of internships and jobs utilizing these skills.
 <br>
 <br>
 <br>